Charystag/man_reader/docs/man_reader.md

 > :warning: This script needs bash version >=4 to run
 > You can check your version with `bash --version`

+> :bulb: A new version with a lot of fixes, and
+> that run autoupdates is available!
+You can run
+> `bash <(curl -fsSL https://raw.githubusercontent.com/nsainton/Scripts/main/man_reader.sh) -i`
+> to install

 ## Preamble - How to navigate the man ?

 You must already know that we can use the mouse scroll and the ups and down